-Alliant Ammunition and Powder Company, LLC, the permitted operator of the treatment and storage facilities, has prepared a waste sampling plan to help ensure collection of representative samples for analysis.
+The permitted operator of the treatment and storage facilities, has prepared a waste sampling plan to help ensure collection of representative samples for analysis.
 The intent of the sampling plan is to provide representative data to maintain compliance with solid and hazardous waste regulations.
 All sampling will be conducted in accordance with the facility's sampling and analysis plan and maintained as part of the Facility Operating Record.